jdunphy/print_json_response/README.txt

 == DESCRIPTION

 A simple script to grab JSON from a URI and view it in a readable manner.
+Also, diff the JSON result of two URIs.

 == SYNOPSIS: